We're excited to announce that all HIGHER summits are at capicty

 Can I invite my colleagues?

 Yes!
 The more the merrier.
 In fact, several leaders at a past summit used the event as an excuse to reach out and invite peers they’d met at previous conferences, bond with new team members, and strengthen relationships with leaders across their campuses.
 To ensure you get the most out of the day, we recommend that your team’s VP or Director joins for the day.
-There’s no cap on the number of registrants per institution, though everyone is required to register to attend.
+Registration is required to attend.

 Will this feel like another big box conference?